Dear Class of 2017 Students, Parents and Families,

 I am delighted to invite you to University of the Pacific's 2017 Commencement.
 Students, congratulations on your impending graduation!
 Families, I share your pride in your student's wonderful accomplishment.

-Our annual All-University Commencement will be held on Saturday, May 14, 2016 at 9:00 a.m. in the Alex G. Spanos Center.
+Our annual All-University Commencement will be held on Saturday, May 13, 2017, at 9:00 a.m. in the Alex G. Spanos Center.
 We will confer all degrees and recognize outstanding student and faculty leaders.
 We also expect to award honorary degrees to distinguished public figures.
 This ceremony is for all Stockton campus schools and the College of the Pacific, with the exception of the Thomas J. Long School of Pharmacy & Health Sciences.
-The Thomas J. Long School of Pharmacy & Health Sciences will hold its own Commencement on Saturday, May 21,2016 at 9:00 a.m. in the Alex G. Spanos Center.
-I hope to see all Pharmacy and Health Sciences graduating students and their families on May 21 at this wonderful event.
+The Thomas J. Long School of Pharmacy & Health Services will hold its own Commencement on Saturday, May 20, 2017, at 9:00 a.m. in the Alex G. Spanos Center.
+I hope to see all Pharmacy and Health Sciences graduating students and their families on May 20th at this remarkable event.

 Students, you have received a rich and unique education.
 Pacific places student learning first and equips graduates to be citizen leaders in their careers and communities.
 In addition to earning a degree in a particular field, you will graduate with an aptitude for critical and creative thinking, skills in leadership and communication, a multicultural and international outlook, and a strong sense of ethical responsibility to one another and the world around you.